A newsletter about nature, the animals and plants that share the world with us and the human actions affecting it - both good and bad.

 |---|---|---|---|---|---|

-Here is the recorded version of Saturday’s State of Nature Update, in case you prefer to listen to your biodiversity news or just don’t have the time to read everything you’d like to.
+Here is the recorded version of Saturday’s State of Nature Update, for those of you who prefer to listen to your biodiversity news or just don’t have the time to read everything you’d like to.

 Welcome to another compilation of newsworthy stories about the state of biodiversity, the threats it faces and emerging solutions.
 My goal is to offer a snapshot of what’s happening in nature around the world and why it matters.